CarlosNZ/json-edit-react/README.md

 ## Changelog

+- **0.9.4**:
+  - Layout improvements
+  - Better internal handling of functions in data
 - **0.9.3**: Bundle as ES6 module
 - **0.9.1**: Export more Types from the package
 - **0.9.0**: Initial release